vkhazin/multicloud-courseware/content/docker-kubernetes/lab-k8s-deployment.md

 8. Select the default version of the cluster from the drop-down list
 9. Select `3` for `Number of nodes`
 10. Select `n1-standard-1` for the node size
-11. Select `Create` link and wait for the cluster to provision - may take a few minutes
+11. Select `Create` link and wait for the cluster to provision, it may take a few minutes
 12. When the cluster is provisioned and ready, select `connect` link next to the cluster name
 13. Select `Run in Cloud Shell`
 14. Select the `Launch Editor` icon to switch to a full browser window with a terminal panel
 15. In the terminal panel test our connectivity to the cluster: `kubectl get node`
-16. The result should list nodes with a few minutes age since we have created the cluster
+16. The result should list nodes few minutes old since we have created the cluster
 17. To deploy our first application to the cluster we will reuse the node.js end-point from the previous lab
-18. The docker image published to docker hub: [https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container](https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container)
+18. The docker image has been published to the docker hub: [https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container](https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container)
 19. Create a new folder
 20. Add a new file under the root of the new folder: `deployment.yml` with the following content:
 21. ```